grahamwjohnson/KenazLBM/docs/index.md

     ...
 ```

 Troubleshooting: this script is computational intensive and may crash/hang.
-Can restart the script at various checkpoints using the '--checkpoint' option, where '0' is default and will start preprocessing from start, '1' is after and bipole montage and filtering (i.e. the '...bipole_filtered.pkl' files have already been made, '2' is after normalization has been aquired. )
+Can restart the script at various checkpoints using the '--checkpoint' option, where '0' is default and will start preprocessing from start, '1' is after and bipole montage and filtering (i.e. the '...bipole_filtered.pkl' files have already been made, '2' is after equalization scheme has been aquired (i.e. the 'linear_interpolations_by_channel.pkl' file has been made) )

 ```bash
 kenazlbm preprocess --input /path/to/parent_dir --eq_hrs 24 --checkpoint 1